jwoertink/sitemapper/README.md

 # sitemapper

 Sitemapper helps you to generate sitemaps for your website.
-It builds [compliant XML](https://www.sitemaps.org/protocol.html) files and allows you to customize which parts of your site are indexed.
+It generates [sitemap compliant XML](https://www.sitemaps.org/protocol.html), and gives you the flexibility to handle what is generated, and where you place your sitemaps.

 ## Installation